fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ## Observations and insights

-The two datasets were obtained from 'https://climate-change.data.gov.uk/' cleaned and unnessary columns were taken out before commmencing the analysis.
+The two datasets were obtained from 'https://climate-change.data.gov.uk/' cleaned and unnessary columns were taken out before commencing the analysis.

 ## Major Sectors
 First and formost we determined the major sectors that contributed towards the green gas emission for the UK (from 1990-2020).
 We compared the analysis between sources and end-users dataset.